landlab/landlab/docs/source/install/installing_python.rst

 On a PC, run ``python`` from your Command Prompt window.
 You should see a reference to anaconda when it is running.

-If you *don't* see reference to your newly installed distribution or the file is not found, click [[ here | Correcting-Install-Paths]] to resolve the problem.
+If you *don't* see reference to your newly installed distribution or the file is not found, click :ref:` here  < Correcting-Install-Paths>` to resolve the problem.

 Once you have installed a complete Python distribution on your machine, follow `these instructions <https://landlab.github.io/#/#install>`_ to install Landlab.